Skip to main content

 tip

-You may save the changes and use the default configuration for the Alert Settings or proceed with the Alert Settings configuration.
+You may save the changes and use the default configuration for the Alerts or proceed with the Alerts configuration.

 warning